Installation for users

 You might want to use a virtual environment to install Capytaine independently of your other Python packages and avoid any risk of dependency conflict.

-The package can also be installed by other modern PyPI-based Python package managers, such as PDM or poetry.
+The package can also be installed by other modern PyPI-based Python package managers, such as UV, PDM or poetry.
+Below is an example command to run a Python script in an environment created on the fly by UV:

 Installing with Conda package manager